 Professionally, Libby has been an art director for over 17 years for such companies as Agency.com and Scholastic.
 She is an accomplished designer, producing websites, apps, print pieces, exhibits, and wayfinding systems.

-On a personal note, Libby comes from a small family farm way back in the woods of Allegheny County, Virginia.
+Libby comes from a small family farm way back in the woods of Allegheny County, Virginia.
 She can make butter faster than most.
 Libby was lucky enough to be a graduate of Stuart Hall School in Staunton, Virginia.
-She has had many day jobs including vacuum cleaner salesman, museum guard, print puller, roadie, Chelsea nanny, caterer, face painter, veal farm worker, burger joint mascot, art handler, and telemarketer.
-As such, she has an alarming amount of anecdotes for just about any situation.
+She has had many day jobs to keep her art practice going including: vacuum cleaner salesman, museum guard, print puller, roadie, Chelsea nanny, caterer, face painter, veal farm worker, burger joint mascot, art handler, and telemarketer.
+As such, Libby has an alarming amount of anecdotes for just about any situation.
 She lives in Maplewood with her wife, daughter, and Beatrice the Cat.